Senior Media Manager

 The charges levied for access to the electricity grid can be confusing.

-SR is holding a CPD-accredited seminar, titled Introduction to the Electricity Network: Charging & Regulation, on August 30 to provide an overview of the arrangements in place to govern the ownership, operation and regulation of the electricity network.
+SR held a CPD-accredited seminar, titled Introduction to the Electricity Network: Charging & Regulation, on August 30 to provide an overview of the arrangements in place to govern the ownership, operation and regulation of the electricity network.

 A flight delay which began with less than 10% phone battery recently underlined to me modern life’s dependence on electricity – and how that dependence is increasing.

 Of course access to power means more than just staving off a couple of hours’ boredom at the airport.
 As a country we place a high value on electricity.